You can control who can view which data in your organization and its workspaces by providing different users with different access to your data.

-In Toggl, there are three basic user access levels:
+In Toggl Track, there are four basic user access levels:

-- Add projects and clients (unless the workspace administrator has disabled this option on the Workspace Settings page)
+Add projects and clients (unless the workspace administrator has disabled this option on the Workspace Settings page) (Starter plan required)

 A project manager can:

 Do everything a regular user can do

 Edit the project(s) they are the manager of

 See all the time that is tracked under the project(s) they are the manager of